 When compared to a steel version of Rolex Batman or Pepsi, Root Beer is significantly more expensive due to the use of precious metal.
-A two-tone Root Beer reference 126711CHNR retails at around AED 52,000.
+A two-tone Root Beer Rolex in Dubai retails at around AED 52,000.
 As for the Root Beer rose gold, it will set you back close to AED 136,000.

 Since it is relatively difficult to get one from the Rolex Authorised Dealer, these go for a premium on the secondary market.
-The Rolex GMT Master II Root Beer is currently exchanging hands for somewhere between AED 70,000 and AED 80,000.
+The GMT Master II Root Beer is currently exchanging hands in the Rolex Dubai secondary market for somewhere between AED 70,000 and AED 80,000.
 As for the rose gold Root Beer, it is listed in the market for around AED 165,000.

 This not just shows you how much demand there is for the watch but also suggests that Root Beer is also a great investment.

-Rolex GMT Master II is one of the most popular watches in the company’s catalog.
-While the Pepsi gives the feeling of a true GMT Master, people still prefer owning variations o the watch.
+Rolex GMT Master II is one of the most sought-after Rolex watches in the company’s catalog.
+While the Pepsi gives the feeling of a true GMT Master, people still prefer owning variations of the watch.
 Rolex recently discontinued the black bezel GMT Master II as it was too similar to the Submariner Date and the Sea-Dweller in terms of looks.
 But the Pepsi, Batman, Sprite and Root Beer make the watch really stand out.